OpenAdaptronik/OpenAdaptronik/OpenAdaptronik Open Software/Python_signalanalysis/Py_RandomDecrement.md

 ## Further needed
 Time data! <br />
-Either acquired with [Phyphox](https://phyphox.org/)  (great package for DIY signal acquisition with smartphones) or our OpenAdaptronik DIY vibration data logger (sse under "hardware")
+Either acquired with [Phyphox](https://phyphox.org/)  (great package for DIY signal acquisition with smartphones) or our OpenAdaptronik DIY vibration data logger (see under "Open hardware" in this repo)

 ## Files
 * DIY_RDAnalysis.py: GUI